About

 Principal Microsoft 365 & AI Integration Consultant

-Chris and Aaron go back to the VoIP startup days in the late '90s.
+Chris and Aaron go back to an early internet communications startup in the late '90s.
 He followed a parallel path through Microsoft, where he was a Technical Program Manager for InfoPath and later SharePoint.
 He now runs his own Microsoft consulting practice, specializing in M365 and Copilot integration for business clients.

 Ready to get to work?